 Analyzing your market supply will help you clearly understand your market supply and make a difference in your entire sourcing strategy.

-As we have seen with many of the recent supply chain bottlenecks, you need to analyze if this is a product you need from overseas or buy it locally.
+As we have seen with many of the recent supply chain bottlenecks, you need to analyze if this is a product you need from overseas or buy locally.
 Will you be able to receive it in a more timely manner if you purchase it overseas or locally?
 All these things need to be analyzed with the market supply.

 There is a simple matrix known as Kraljic’s Matrix.
-In 1983, Peter Kraljic argued that supply chain items should consider two critical areas of focus; risk and profitability.
+In 1983, Peter Kraljic argued that supply chain items should consider two critical areas of focus: risk and profitability.

 The Analysis Market Supply Matrix by Peter Kraljic